haojian/personal_blog/_drafts/2018-09-09-phd-philosophy.md

 > Where Are You Going, Where Have You Been?

 Before I started my Ph.D at CMU, I had a full-time job in Yahoo Research.
-It's a decent job with decent salary in a decent location.
+It was a decent job with decent salary in a decent location.
 Everything is just decent.
-But I am an agressive person and hate for being decent.
+I was an aggressive youth back then, and hate for being decent.
 So I decided to do a PhD at the end of my 20s.
+I have been searching the reasons for

+ thinking about the reasons

 I had been keep thinking the reason that why I come to grad school, even when I am at the school.
 I also kept coming across with the junior undergradte/master students who are hesitating if they should do a PhD.
 Sadly, I don't even have a good answer for myself.
 I feel I just want to do a Ph.D. in my life.
 If I don't do it for now, it would be much harder for me to do it in my later life.
 It might be not finacially smart, but i hope it's intelligently smart.